Olympic Snowboard Gold Medalist Shaun White Says The Sexual Harassment Allegations Against Him Are Just "Gossip"

 Shortly after winning an Olympic gold medal on Wednesday, snowboarder Shaun White called sexual harassment allegations against him "gossip" and said they wouldn't harm his reputation.

-The allegations stem from 2016, when musician Lena Zawaideh filed a lawsuit against him alleging prolonged sexual harassment while she was a drummer in his band, the Bad Things.
+The allegations stem from 2016, when musician Lena Zawaideh filed a lawsuit against him alleging prolonged sexual harassment while she was a drummer in his band, Bad Things.
 She later requested the lawsuit be dismissed and there were reports the two had settled out of court.

-White, who has been competing in the Winter Olympics in South Korea, was asked about Zawaideh's allegations during a press conference after his first-place half pipe performance Wednesday.
+White, who has been competing in the Winter Olympics in South Korea, was asked about Zawaideh's allegations during a press conference after his first-place halfpipe performance Wednesday.
 He responded by calling her claims "gossip" and declined to comment further.

 "I'm here to talk about the Olympics, not gossip and stuff," he said in response to a question from an ABC News reporter, who then followed up by asking whether he felt the allegations would tarnish his reputation.
 "I don't think so," White said.

 "I am who I am, and I am proud of who I am," he went on to say.
-"My friends, you know, love me and vouch for me and I think that stands on it's own."
+"My friends, you know, love me and vouch for me and I think that stands on its own."

 Other reporters attempted to also ask him about the allegations, but he quickly rushed off stage.
 The press conference moderator shut down further questions, according to the Associated Press.